Variance and standard deviation

 1.41421 1.41421Related

 This method computes the standard deviation of the input vector X using the configuration specified in ve, including optional observation weights (ve.w) and bias correction (ve.corrected).
-If a mean is provided, it is used for centering; otherwise, the default mean is used.
+If a mean is not nothing, it is used for centering; otherwise, the default mean is used.

 Arguments